jaimetur/PhotoMigrator/help/0-command-line-syntax.md

              <ACTION> defines the action to take on duplicates ('move', 'delete' or
              'list').
 Default: 'list'
              <DUPLICATES_FOLDER> are one or more folders (string or list), where the
-             script will look for duplicates files.
+             Tool will look for duplicates files.
 The order of this list is important to determine the principal file of a duplicates set.
 First folder will have higher priority.
 -procDup,  --process-duplicates <DUPLICATES_REVISED_CSV>
-             Specify the Duplicates CSV file revised with specifics Actions in Action column, and the script will execute that Action for each duplicates found in CSV.
+             Specify the Duplicates CSV file revised with specifics Actions in Action column, and the Tool will execute that Action for each duplicates found in CSV.
 Valid Actions: restore_duplicate / remove_duplicate / replace_duplicate.
 -fixSym,   --fix-symlinks-broken <FOLDER_TO_FIX>
-             The script will try to fix all symbolic links for Albums in <FOLDER_TO_FIX>
+             The Tool will try to fix all symbolic links for Albums in <FOLDER_TO_FIX>
              folder (Useful if you have move any folder from the OUTPUT_TAKEOUT_FOLDER and some Albums seems to be empty.
 -renFldcb, --rename-folders-content-based <ALBUMS_FOLDER>